tanghaibao/goatools/README.md

 - Add code coverage runs
 - Edit tests in the `makefile` under the comment, `# TBD`, suchthey run using `nosetests`
 - Help setting up [documentation](http://goatools.readthedocs.io/en/latest/).
 We
-  are using ßSphinx and Python docstrings to create documentation.
+  are using Sphinx and Python docstrings to create documentation.
   For documentation practice, use make targets:

   ```bash